ShiiFu/decode/README.md

 # Decode

 Decode is a simple project to convert things from a code to another code.
+You can use it [here](https://shiifu.github.io/decode/)

 # Todo